 Absorbing, Blocking and Covering noise solve the distraction problem in today’s modern workplaces without losing the collaboration aspect and cost-efficiency of open offices.
 Acoustic panels and sound masking work together to impede the radius of distraction.

 Interruptions, error rates, and stress levels go down.
 So does absenteeism.
 Productivity goes up.
 Your bottom line sees better numbers.

-EcoPrivacy Acoustic™ panels don’t need structural redesign to be set up.
-Freestanding and wall-mounted panels easily install in your office design’s existing layouts and spaces, functional art that add energy and mood to empty walls or sprawling space, and contribute to noise absorption and blocking.
+EcoPrivacy Acoustic® panels don’t need a structural redesign to be set up.
+Freestanding and wall-mounted panels easily install in your office design’s existing layouts and spaces, functional art that adds energy and mood to empty walls or sprawling space, and contributes to noise absorption and blocking.

 Without having to worry about confidentiality or disturbing others, your employees can freely communicate when working together, or stay focused when working alone.

 The office is meant for productivity, although the unpredictability of the workplace environment can create barriers for productivity because of distractions.
 That doesn’t have to be the case.